-Sauteed sliced steak, or feta cheese, on a salad needs a strong flavored tomato, and a garden tomato is up for the job in my Warm Steak and Armenian-Style salads, that feature pungent feta cheese.
+Sauteed sliced steak, or feta cheese, on a salad needs a strong flavored tomato, and a garden tomato is up for the job in my Warm Steak and Armenian-Style salads, that features pungent feta cheese.

 Italian pasta sauces will not be much improved upon with a fresh garden tomato.
-However the exception is my Rustic Tomato Sauce with Pasta.
+However, the exception is my Rustic Tomato Sauce with Pasta.
 The fresh tomato is added at the last minute and only cooked until it starts to collapse, but still at peak flavor.

 A big fat tomato slice is what every sandwich requires, at least in my recipe book.
 I like tomato on my Breakfast Egg Sandwich, and even a wedge of tomato nestled in my Chicago-style Hot Dog.